We prepare it as a single serving: low glycemic index light tiramisu in a jar.

 Preparation

-Drain the ricotta, add the coconut sugar or the sweetener you normally use and blend.
-If it’s too thick, add a few drops of milk or plant-based milk.
+Drain the ricotta and transfer it to a bowl, add the coconut sugar or the sweetener you normally use and blend, if too thick add a few drops of milk or plant-based milk.

-Reduce sugar and sweeteners gradually: the palate adjusts and learns to rediscover the natural sweetness of ingredients.
+Gradually reduce sugar and sweeteners: the palate gets used to it and learns to rediscover the natural sweetness of the ingredients.

-To learn more about sweeteners, read the article by clicking the following link: Sugar and sweeteners for type 2 diabetes.Recommended doses for a light tiramisu:
+To learn more about sweeteners, read the article by clicking the following link: sugar and sweeteners.Recommended doses for a light tiramisu with little sweetness:

-– 5 g of coconut sugar per 100 g of ricotta approximately;
+– 5g of coconut sugar for every 100g of ricotta approximately;

-– or 1-2 drops of liquid sweetener Diete.Tic per 100 g of ricotta approximately.Transfer the ricotta cream into a piping bag.
+– or 1-2 drops of liquid sweetener Diete.Tic for every 100g of ricotta approximately.Transfer the ricotta cream into a piping bag.

 Prepare enough long coffee to soak the rusks and pour it into a deep dish.

-Dip the rusks in the coffee and cut out circles the diameter of the jar.
+Soak the rusks in the coffee and cut out discs with the diameter of the jar.

 In the jar, assemble the dessert by alternating: